 - The Media Today: A daily look at the biggest stories in journalism

 - Top Stories: A weekly digest of CJR’s best stories

 - United States Project: A weekly look at the state of local new

 The three of them are a valuable source to get inspired and learn from some of the best journalists.

 Digiday newsletter differs from the other examples because it has a business approach.

 They focus on strategy, revenue, and new trends.
-Digiday analyses how technology has changed the newsroom culture and how algorithms force editors to look for new solutions to engage with the audience.
+Digiday analyses how technology has changed the newsrooms culture and how algorithms force editors to look for new solutions to engage with the audience.